Writing Consultant Open Position Announcement

 GRAMMAR (SUGGESTIONS FOR REVIEW)

 In prior years, a grammar test was part of the application process, and grammar review is part of the training.
-Below are the topics that were covered.
+Below are the topics that are covered.

 parallelism/parallel structure